harutyuntagushyan8/Bitcoin_Blockchain/README.md

-Small GUI application to estimate your cpu hashrate for SHA256 and after find appropriate Nonce for particular block of Bitcoin Blockchain.
+Small GUI application to estimate your cpu hashrate for SHA256, find appropriate Nonce for particular block of Bitcoin Blockchain.
-This is not fully complete program that can be used to mine bitcoin.It concerned only for checking hash validation for finded Nonce.
+This is not fully complete program that can be used to mine bitcoin.It concerned only finding Nonce for appropriate block.

 Requirements:
-Platform = Linux
-Building tools - Qmake Make
+QT Tools or build with qmake
+On  Linux:
+sudo apt install build-essential (Compiler ,linker, ...)
 sudo apt install qt5-default(This will install qmake and libs) sudo apt install make
-Compiler = g++

-At first run:
+Build steps:
 Qmake Nonce.pro
-Than run:
 make
-After building run app
 ./Nonce
 Clean All:
 make clean

-# Bitcoin_Blockchain